mosa/MOSA-Project/Source/Docs/settings-options.rst

     AppLocation.VmwarePlayer,Location of the VMPlayer application
     AppLocation.Ndisasm,Location of the Ndisasm application
     AppLocation.Mkisofs,Location of the Mkisofs application
-    AppLocation.GDB,Location of the QEMU application
+    AppLocation.GDB,Location of the GDB application

 OS Settings
 -----------------------------